 (4) It is inherently unlikely that Parliament would have intended to confer upon the State Commissions any wider or more extensive jurisdiction or power of adjudication than it was prepared to confer upon the Central Commission.
 Indeed, a comparison between the provisions of section 13(h) of the ERC Act and those of section 22(2)(n) demonstrates that, prima facie, the legislative purpose and object was to confer a more limited and narrower jurisdiction or power of adjudication upon the State Commissions.
-Consequently, whilst section 13(h) of the ERC Act empowers the Central Commission to arbitrate disputes and differences of a particular type or class, section 22(2)(n) confers no such power on the State Commissions.5) Therefore, it necessarily follows on this ground also that Respondent No. 2 has no jurisdiction to entertain , or in relation to, the disputes between the Petitioner and Respondent No. 1.
+Consequently, whilst section 13(h) of the ERC Act empowers the Central Commission to arbitrate disputes and differences of a particular type or class, section 22(2)(n) confers no such power on the State Commissions.

+(5) Therefore, it necessarily follows on this ground also that Respondent No. 2 has no jurisdiction, exclusive or non-exclusive, to entertain or to act upon, or in relation to, the disputes and differences which have arisen as between the Petitioner and Respondent No. 1.

-(G) Further or in the further alternative, under section 22(2)(n) of the ERC Act Respondent No. 2 has no power to adjudicate upon a ifany . dispute but only to “adjudicate ... and to refer the matter to arbitration” (emphasis supplied)
+(G) (1) Further or in the further alternative, under section 22(2)(n) of the ERC Act Respondent No. 2 has no power to adjudicate upon a dispute or difference between a licensee and a utility if the relevant licensee and utility have entered into an arbitration agreement providing for the resolution of any such dispute or difference.
+In such circumstances, Respondent No. 2 is empowered simply to “adjudicate ... and to refer the matter to arbitration” (emphasis supplied).

-(2) meaning thereby that if satisfied that there is a bonafide dispute, Respondent No. 2 must refer the matter to arbitration in parties’3(a) by the Petitioner in which is expressed in which is expressed
+(2) Accordingly, in the event that there is a dispute or difference between a licensee and a utility which have entered into an arbitration agreement, Respondent No. 2 must refer the matter to arbitration in accordance with the provisions of the parties’ arbitration agreement.

-(b) , namely, .
+(3) (a) The construction of section 22(2)(n) of the ERC Act contended for by the Petitioner is supported by a comparison between the language in which section 22(2)(n) of the ERC Act is expressed and in which section 13(h) of the same Act is expressed.

+(b) Section 13(h) of the ERC Act confers a corresponding power on a comparable body, namely, the Central Commission.
 Under section 13(h) of the ERC Act, the Central Commission is expressly empowered to arbitrate or to adjudicate upon disputes of the relevant class or type.